orlandxrf/spanish-ner/README.md

-# spanish-ner
+# Probabilistic vs Deep Learning based approaches for narrow domain NER in Spanish
-Experiments from NER task in Spanish language using CoNLL-2002 and Mexican news datasets
+Experiments from NER task in Spanish language using two corpora: CoNLL-2002 and Mexican news

-## Datasets
+## Corpora

 ### CoNLL-2002 dataset